HearthAudio/Hearth/GETTING_STARTED.md

 Hearth can run both the worker and the scheduler in the instance if you do not want to setup individual workers and a scheduler.

-Start by downloading the binary from Github Releases.
+Start by downloading the binary from Github Releases https://github.com/Hearth-Industries/Hearth/releases.
 And then create a `config.toml` file in that directory and configure like this:
 ```toml
 [roles]